2026 Lecomte Stakes prediction, odds, picks, best bets from elite horse racing expert

-Lecomte Stakes 2026 predictions, odds, picks, time: Best bets from expert who nailed last year's winner
+Lecomte Stakes 2026 predictions, odds, picks, time: Best bets from expert who called last year's winner

 Gene Menez, who called Disco Time's win at the Lecomte Stakes last year, has revealed 2026 Lecomte Stakes best bets

-The 2026 Lecomte Stakes is the first American race that offers 42 total points towards 2026 Kentucky Derby qualification, with the winner receiving 20 points.
-Eleven horses are in the 2026 Lecomte Stakes field, as the 1 1/6-mile race will run at 7 p.m.
-ET on Saturday at the Fair Grounds in New Orleans.
-Crown the Buckeye is the 4-1 favorite among the 2026 Lecomte Stakes horses.
+The 2026 Lecomte Stakes is set for Saturday at the Fair Grounds Race Course in New Orleans, La., as 11 horses will look to take a step towards 2026 Kentucky Derby qualification.
+The winner gets 20 points, putting him in prime position for the Run for the Roses, while there are 42 total qualifying points up for grabs.
+That is more than any other U.S.-based race thus far on the Road to the Kentucky Derby.
+Post time is 7 p.m.
+ET.
+Crown the Buckeye is the 4-1 favorite in the 2026 Lecomte Stakes odds, with Chip Honcho at 9-2 and Thunder Buck at 6-1.

+Five 2026 Lecomte Stakes horses are 8-1 in what's expected to be an evenly-matched field.
+With several Kentucky Derby contenders set to enter the gate, you'll want to see what SportsLine horse racing expert Gene Menez has to say before making any 2026 Lecomte Stakes picks or horse racing predictions.

 New users can jump on the latest TwinSpires promo code CBSSPORTS to receive up to $400 in bonus bets to wager on almost any track:

-The 2026 Lecomte Stakes odds list Crown the Buckeye as the 4-1 favorite.
-Other top Lecomte Stakes 2026 contenders include Chip Honcho at 9-2 and Thunder Buck at 6-1.
-Five horses are listed at 8-1 in what's expected to be an evenly-matched field.
-With several Kentucky Derby contenders set to enter the gate, you'll want to see what SportsLine horse racing expert Gene Menez has to say before making any 2026 Lecomte Stakes picks or horse racing predictions.

 Menez, who called Disco Time's win in this race last year, is one SportsLine's top horse racing expert and he has a lengthy history of calling winners.
 He's had several huge calls recently, including giving out 18-1 Mystik Dan as a live longshot in the Kentucky Derby in 2014.
 Menez excels on horse racing's biggest days.
 In 2024 he crushed the late Pick 4 on Breeders' Cup Saturday for a $5,303 windfall.
 Last year he nailed the winner, trifecta and superfecta in the Florida Derby for a $529.60 score and the winner and trifecta in the Blue Grass Stakes for a $761.96 jackpot.